We Have No Chance of Closing the Wealth Gaps in America Unless We Help Children Get the Right Start in the First Three Years of Life

 That is extremely important and useful information.
 It gives us an easy to use and highly effective tool to make those learning gaps go away.

-We need at least one book being read in every home.
+We need at least one book being read for every child in every home.

-For the homes with illiterate parents who can’t read themselves, just telling the story to the child from the books has a highly effective and positive impact on neuron connections that is far better than not having the books in those homes.
+For the homes with illiterate parents who can’t read themselves, there is still a positive impact from using the books.
+Just telling the story to the child from the books has a highly effective and positive impact on building neuron connections that is far better for each child than not having the books in those homes.

 We very much need those neurons to connect.

 Almost half of the births in our country this year will be in Medicaid homes.
-That direct contact with that well-intentioned program should actually give us a wonderful opportunity to help all of those children if we intentionally and explicitly have the Medicaid care givers coaching and teaching every mother and every father and even relevant family members on doing the things in the first months and first years of life that create billions of neuron connections in their children’s brains.
+That direct contact with that well-intentioned, positive, and supportive program should actually give us a wonderful opportunity to help all of those children if we intentionally and explicitly have each of the Medicaid care givers coaching and teaching every mother and every father and even relevant family members on doing the basic things in the first months and first years of life that create billions of neuron connections in their children’s brains.

-It is easy coaching and it is extremely useful information, and it is both sad and wrong and extremely deficient for us as a community if we fail to provide that coaching and that support to over half of the parents who need it at the exact time when they can make the most use of that information.
+It is easy coaching and it is extremely useful information that too many Medicaid caregivers do not share today, and it is both sad and wrong and extremely deficient for us as a community if we fail to provide that coaching and that support to over half of the parents who need it at the exact time when they can make the most use of that information.

 Medicaid obstetricians should be coaching Mothers on those issues before the baby is even born.

 We fail miserably in teaching Mothers and Fathers and other family members the benefits of those interactions, and that information and coaching should be a core ingredient of our Medicaid care team expectations and a key part of our basic care package for our children and every school district in America should recognize they will have no possibility of eliminating their learning gaps if they don’t support this process now in every setting.